realSixi/TwitchLEDExample/README.md

 A quick & dirty example for a ESP32 connecting to Twitch-Chat via IRC Client and setting LED Color for a WS2812b LED Stripe.

+I would not recommend this approach for production use.
+It's really better to use a de-centralized approach:

+- use a MQTT Server, e.g. Mosquitto as a central message broker
+- use e.g. PubSubClient library to connect the ESP32 to MQTT
+- use whatever you prefere to push Twitch-Messages to MQTT, e.g.:
+   - Node-Red (nodejs based 'graphical' automation-system with a huge community and plugins, ready to use twitch-plugin exists)
+   - write your own Twitch-to-MQTT Integration, e.g. with tmi.js, twitchlib or whatever Language you prefer :)

 ## Setup

 1. Create a `credentials.h` file in root folder: